 - Nutritive herbs: Food-like herbs with no known side effects; can be used daily for their rich vitamin and mineral content, thus boosting nutritional intake.

 - Nourishing tonics: Gentle herbs that help to nourish and normalize an organ or body system over time; can be used daily over a long period of time to help regenerate and rejuvenate body systems in need of support.

 - Stimulating tonics: Stronger tonic herbs that are more stimulating to an organ or body system (note these are not the same as central nervous system stimulants); there are possible side effects with improper use, but if used correctly can be safely used for a period of days to months.

-“Specific” herbs are “moderately active stimulants” with a narrower therapeutic range, best for acute use limited to approximately two weeks (Hobbs, n.d.).
+- Acute-use herbs: Moderately active stimulant herbs that work to adjust a body process; due to their narrower therapeutic range, best for acute use limited to approximately two weeks.

 - Low-dose herbs: Strong, irritating herbs with potentially dramatic effects; because there is little difference between a therapeutic dose and a toxic dose (Hobbs, n.d.), these must be used only under the direction of an experienced herbalist.

 For the beginning herbalist and/or those looking for herbs to include in daily wellness routines, look to nutritive herbs and nourishing tonics to enrich the diet and boost nourishment to particular body systems or organs.
 As long as there are no contraindications or safety concerns for the individual, these are typically very safe herbs and offer the opportunity to support wellness from a nutritional standpoint, potentially having a big impact on imbalances and/or helping us feel more supported as a whole.

 Maurer, S. (2013).
 Sacred Plant Medicine apprenticeship class handouts.
 Gaia School of Healing and Earth Education.